Classical Drama and Theatre

-HABROTONON: (ignoring the ring and still looking off into the house) Oh, the poor little thing! (turning back to Onesimos) Well then, if it really belongs to your house, are you going to see it raised like a slave?
+HABROTONON: (ignoring the ring and still looking off into the house) Oh, the poor little dear! (turning back to Onesimos) Well then, if it really belongs to your house, are you going to see it raised like a slave?
 I expect you ought to die for that?
 And rightly, too?

 ONESIMOS: (ignoring her) As I was saying, no one knows the mother.

 HABROTONON: And he lost it, you say, at the Tauropolia, that ring?